-Prior to starting his own self storage real estate investment company John Manes most recently served as Chief Operating Officer for The Jenkins Organization (“TJO”).
-TJO is a fully integrated real estate company specializing in the self-storage industry.
-Their expertise lies in acquisition, development, ownership, management and disposition of Self-Storage properties.
-The company is based in Houston, Texas.
+Prior to starting his own self storage real estate investment company John most recently served as Chief Operating Officer for The Jenkins Organization (TJO), a fully integrated real estate company specializing in the self-storage industry.
+As the COO, John’s primary function was to oversee all home office and field operations.

 Prior to joining Pinnacle Storage Properties, Erik gained his storage business experience through his efforts to develop a storage facility in the Houston area.
-Extensive travel across the state while working as a Landman provided him the opportunity to develop a thorough understanding of self-storage markets in a wide variety of locals.
-He spent his spare time researching the business and working on plans for a development.
-Since the end of 2015, he has been pursuing development and acquisition projects full time with business partners John Manes and Robby Dunn.
+Extensive travel across the state while working as a Petroleum Landman provided him the opportunity to develop a thorough understanding of self-storage markets in a wide variety of locales.
+Through his efforts, Erik has established relationships with real estate professionals, builders, architects, civil engineers, feasibility experts, investors and other industry insiders.

 Like you, marketing expert Christina Alvino has often wondered and discussed what makes marketing such a powerful and effective tool for companies to acquire new business.
 Is it your presence in the digital space?
 Is it just about building relationships?
 Is it because your message is consistent across every piece of communication?

 Since 2006 Christina has been living and breathing real-life, in-the-trenches business experiences that have helped shape her view on marketing and what makes a company successful.
-Christina takes a fully integrated approached to marketing, discussing with clients all phases of development and execution of marketing strategies to improve campaign effectiveness and drive results.
+Christina takes a fully integrated approach to marketing, discussing with clients all phases of development and execution of marketing strategies to improve campaign effectiveness and drive results.